n01302646/git-branching-practice/README.md

 Q. Who was the first woman to win a Nobel Prize ?
 A. Marie Curie

 Q. Who was the first Prime Minister of Canada ?
+A.John A. Macdonald